Mind Tools: Applications and Solutions

 His interdisciplinary writing has appeared in publications of the Smithsonian Institution, the Bose Corporation, the Yellow Springs Institute, the Minneapolis Institute of Arts, the American Composers Forum, the Music Council of Australia, the Australian Music Centre, the National Dance Association, the Texas Fine Arts Association, the Minnesota Alliance for Arts in Education, and Harcourt Brace Jovanovich.

 He has served on the boards of numerous nonprofit corporations and one financial institution, often doing strategic planning.
 For pleasure he coaches musicians, tutors youngsters in math, teaches a course in quantitative reasoning, and maintains a web site devoted to the American inventor and psychologist, Elmer Gates (www.elmergates.com).
-He is an affiliated member of the University of Minnesota's Center for Cognitive Science..
+He is an affiliated member of the University of Minnesota's Center for Cognitive Sciences..